-Sifu Marcus Santer is 4th Generation Shaolin Grandmaster Wong Kiew Kit's most senior student in the United Kingdom.
-He teaches Shaolin Kung Fu and Shaolin Chi Kung and is Author of Shaolin Chi Kung - 18 Exercises To Help You Live A Longer Healthier And Happier Life.
+Marcus Santer is the founder and chief instructor at Qigong15.
+He teaches Shaolin Chi Kung and is Author of Shaolin Chi Kung - 18 Exercises To Help You Live A Longer Healthier And Happier Life.
 You can download the first 20 pages for free at: www.shaolinchikungbook.com